-Welcome to the 2019-2020 school year.
 Today's graduates must be prepared for the ever-increasing demands of college and the workplace.
 This year, we will continue to bolster our Career Technical Education (CTE) Pathways to ensure our CTE programs are high-quality to prepare students for the world of work and post-secondary education.
-I am very excited about our new facilities at Serrano High School as we continue to enhance and expand our Agriculture Pathways.
+I am very excited about our new Agriculture facilities at Serrano High School.
 Last year, we started to refurbished our greenhouse, build an agriculture farm for fair animals, and expanded our Agriculture Mechanics Shop.
 We will continue to complete these projects throughout the school year.

 Our goal, in CTE, is to equip students with the knowledge, skills, and abilities necessary to move on to whatever career path they choose.
 Our Career Pathways include:

-- Sequence of courses between high school and college;
+- A sequence of courses between high school and college;

 - Articulated college courses;